Understanding quine-central: how do quine loops work?

 The generated Haskell program has two lines.
 The first line defines a

-that takes three arguments.
+function called q that takes three arguments.

-builds and returns a string that contains its first
+q builds and returns a string that contains its first

 argument, then a newline, and finally some Ruby code that calls a

-.
-This call to q
+function called q.
+This call to q in Ruby

 takes the same arguments but rotated one position to the left.
 That